bigdayai/statistics_for_data_science/README.md

-# statistics_for_data_science
+# Statistics for Data Science

- Review of foundational concepts in Statistics for Data Science
+This repo provides a review of foundational concepts in Statistics for Data Science.